Helianthus silphioides Nutt.

 Lookalikes - Other species of Helianthus and Silphium.

 Other info. - This showy species can be found in the extreme south of Missouri, particularly toward the southeastern corner.
 It is a relatively uncommon species, with a total range restricted to a few states in the lower U.S. Midwest and Gulf Coast states.
 The plant is recognized by its showy yellow-rayed heads with brown centers, rounded involucral bracts, and broad leaves with very rough surfaces.
+The leaves are usually predominantly opposite, although plants will often produce a number of alternate nodes as well, so this character must be interpreted with caution.
 The plant is attractive, and according to Steyermark, does well in cultivation.

 The species epithet silphioides means "like Silphium."
 Plants in the Silphium (rosinweed) genus are sometimes confused with the sunflowers, as the flowering heads appear similar.
 Two points of differentiation are 1) the involucral bracts, which in Silphium are typically flat and rounded; and 2) fertility of the florets within the head.
 In Helianthus, the ray florets are sterile and the disk florets fertile, a situation which is reversed in Silphium.
 Fertility of a floret is indicated by the presence of a forked style, or later by the presence of a dark, hardened achene.